c4arl0s/-class/README.md

 # @class

-The following explanation is write it down in spanish because is difficult to understand it english language xD
+The following explanation is written in spanish because is difficult to understand it english language xD

 ``` objective-c
 @class CustomClass